vdbhb59/hosts/README.md

 # hosts
 Curated lists of hosts files with various domain blocks.
 See "Source" text file for credits and source list.
+Lot of hosts are based on my own digging.

 Following are the list of files present within the repository: